Here’s How Your Trade Omeros Corporation (OMER) Aggressively Right Now

 OMER’s Market Performance

-OMER stocks went down by -12.62% for the week, with a monthly jump of 0.05% and a quarterly performance of 65.86%, while its annual performance rate touched 51.14%.
-The volatility ratio for the week stands at 9.37% while the volatility levels for the past 30 days are set at 5.61% for Omeros Corporation.
-The simple moving average for the period of the last 20 days is -10.47% for OMER stocks with a simple moving average of 34.88% for the last 200 days.
+OMER stocks went down by -14.38% for the week, with a monthly drop of -0.10% and a quarterly performance of 65.76%, while its annual performance rate touched 62.97%.
+The volatility ratio for the week stands at 9.48% while the volatility levels for the past 30 days are set at 5.77% for Omeros Corporation.
+The simple moving average for the period of the last 20 days is -9.87% for OMER stocks with a simple moving average of 35.73% for the last 200 days.

 Analysts’ Opinion of OMER